under-score/date-planner/README.md

 # terminplanner
 no need for doodle(r)

-single php file and vanilla javascript that does it all
+one plain php file and vanilla javascript that does it all
 * switch language
+* quick select 1s per date
-* data storage in sqlite
+* store data in sqlite
 * no cookies
-* subscribe to calendar (ics, rss)
+* email and subscribe to calendar (ics, rss)
 * expire after event

 ![screenshot](screenshot.jpg "setup")